aerobatic/website/content/blog/2017-01-23-announcing-aerobatic-transition-from-bitbucket.md

 ### aerobatic.yml

-With the Bitbucket add-on, there is a `_aerobatic` section to the `package.json` file where you specify a `router` array with any plugins such as `basic-auth`, `redirects`, `custom-errors`, etc. Now we rely on a file called `aerobatic.yml` which has basically the same structure with a new naming tweaks.
+With the Bitbucket add-on, there is a `_aerobatic` section to the `package.json` file where you specify a `router` array with any plugins such as `basic-auth`, `redirects`, `custom-errors`, etc. Now, we rely on a file called `aerobatic.yml` which has basically the same structure with a few naming tweaks.
 The only mandatory property in the file is `id` which is the unique ID of your website.
 The reasoning behind this change is that the YAML format is more conducive to comments than JSON and also more universal to all programming languages and development stacks.

 Like with `bitbucket-pipelines.yml`, we'll provide you the exact YAML to copy and paste into a new `aerobatic.yml` file at the root of your repo.